GraceAHall/accessing-public-data/README.md

 **ENA (European Nucleotide Archive)** &nbsp; &nbsp; &nbsp; <img src="media/ENA_logo.png" width=80 align="center">

+The European Nucleotide Archive (ENA) contains all publicly available EMBL-EBI nucleotide sequences.
+This includes coding sequences (genes), Non-coding DNA elements, genome assemblies, DNA/RNA sequence readsets and much more.
+The data itself, as well as metadata (information about the data - what it is, how it was derived, what techniques were used etc) are stored.

+When searching ENA, all types of genomic data will be returned.
+You can then choose the specific kind of nucleotide sequence you want using filters (ie only genome assemblies, only coding sequence etc)

 <br>

 **NCBI Nucleotide** &nbsp; &nbsp; &nbsp; <img src="media/ncbi_logo.png" width=60 align="center">